Missionaries Needed

 Our long-term goals.

 Although Jeff has been a missionary since 1997, he has only recently been put in charge of the mission site.
 He inherited the site three years ago.
 Jeff’s goal is to create a mission site that can handle 1,000 children on Sundays and then reach out from there.
 We will be building playgrounds, fixing old vehicles, building fences, cleaning up, and other physical work.
 At the same time we will be doing ministry.
 Much like Noah built the ark in preparation for what was to come, we need to get the site ready.
 Once the construction is finished, we will focus all of our resources and time on outreach and ministry.
-We consider our area to be a circle with a radius of 29.4 miles from the mission site.
+We consider our area to be a circle with a radius of 29.3 miles from the mission site.
 Within that area are some 20,000 people.
-Over the next 20 years I would like to say that we invited every last person to come to Jesus.
+Over the next 20 years the mission site would like to say that they invited every last person to come to Jesus.
 Of course it is unlikely that most will not come.
-But for those who do, I want to provide a place for them to learn about Jesus.
+But for those who do, it would be nice to provide a place for them to learn about Jesus.
 This means places in nearby towns.

 You can make a huge difference here.
-There are not too many places in which most of the people do not know who Jesus is.
+Most of the people here do not know who Jesus is.
 Help us bring in the sheep and after you leave, we will feed them and take care of them.

 What are the Navajo people like?